django/dsf-working-groups/active/operations.md

 ## Comms

-The team communications and can be contacted via the [ops@djangoproject.com](mailto:ops@djangoproject.com) email.
+The team communicates and can be contacted via the [ops@djangoproject.com](mailto:ops@djangoproject.com) email.

 The team can be mentioned in the following ways: